Advanced Math Intervention Training | Level 2 & Level 3 | Click Here

 Progress Monitoring and Documentation

 The Primary Numeracy Intervention Program is built to serve the full range of educators working with struggling K–3 math learners.
 Classroom teachers can use it to differentiate Tier 1 instruction and identify students who need additional support.
 Interventionists and specialists will find the diagnostic tools and leveled materials ready to use in small group or one-on-one pull-out settings.
-Instructional coaches can use the framework to anchor school-wide math intervention conversations, and administrators will find that PNIP integrates cleanly into any existing MTSS structure with built-in progress monitoring and documentation.
+Instructional coaches can use the framework to anchor school-wide math intervention conversations, and administrators will find that PNIP integrates cleanly into any existing MTSS structure.

 PNIP is designed to align with any Multi-Tiered System of Support.
 The diagnostic assessment functions as a universal screening tool, the leveled materials support differentiated instruction across Tier 1, Tier 2, and Tier 3 settings, and the built-in progress monitoring ensures seamless documentation at every level.
 Whether you are implementing school-wide intervention or supporting a single student, PNIP scales to meet the need.